SirRicSteel/TheosResearch.org/governance/THEOS_Federated_Governance_Extension.md

 ## 13. Final Statement

 > **Federated governance does not create a global AI.
-It creates a global memory of consequences.**
+It creates a global wisdom state derived from consequences.**

 This distinction preserves safety, sovereignty, and trust.